NOAA-MDL/CAMPS/docs/source/sample_data/mesonet.rst

    This section describes sample surface observation output that can be :download:`downloaded here <./reduced_mesohre201207.nc>`.
    If you are reading this in a PDF document, then you will need to access a web version to download the sample files.

-This sample file contains station data from the NWS National Centers for Environmental Prediction (NCEP) Meteorological Assimilation Data Ingest System (MADIS; httpe://madis.ncep.noaa.gov).
+This sample file contains mesonet station data from the NWS National Centers for Environmental Prediction (NCEP) Meteorological Assimilation Data Ingest System (MADIS; https://madis.ncep.noaa.gov).
 The original MADIS file contained surface observation data from more than 22,000 stations taken during July 2012.

 .. note::